valmikroy/tech_notes/linux kernel notes.md

 IO bound tasks get removed from the above RB tree with the `dequeue_entity` while getting marked as a NONRUNNABLE.
-Task marks itself as sleeping and puts itself on the wait queue. , calls `schedule()` to select next process to run.
+Task marks itself as sleeping and puts itself on the **wait queue**. , calls `schedule()` to select next process to run.
 When such tasks wakes up and get added back into the run queue, it will have vruntime setup to 0 which makes it most runnable task.